WMXPY/sudo.mengw.io/blog/generate-uuid-with-uuid.md

 npm install @sudoo/uuid --save
 ```

-Use the package, is also simple.
+Use the package is also simple.

 The following example shows how to create V1 uuid with `@sudoo/uuid`.
 V1 uuid generate by current timestamp, sequence, and random node number.
 Also, all uuid has technic to preset its uuid version number.